LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Optimal homogeneity is attained through intricate designs facilitating active shimming, a technique essential for achieving high-resolution spectroscopy.
 Beyond this, simpler combinations and adaptations of Halbach rings offer versatility, making them suitable for variable field magnets or magnets that can be effortlessly opened without applying force. [@BC16]

 The sources for the shimming process can be passive and active based.
+In passive shimming, ferromagnetic metal materials are inserted into the inner magnetic bore.
+This is measured in particular with regard to homogeneity.
+This process is complex and time-consuming and may have to be repeated several times. [@BPA22]
-Passive shimming uses ferromagnetic metal materials inserted into the inner magnet bore. [@BPA22] Active shimming, on the other hand, can use additional coils or existing gradient coils controlled by special circuitry.
+Active shimming, on the other hand, can use additional coils or existing gradient coils controlled by special circuitry.
 Also, software algorithms can be used to adjust the control parameters of the (+mri) system and improve homogeneity [@WAH21].

-In this thesis, reference is made exclusively to the hardware shimming processes, since this project is to be used in the future to construct a low-field (+mri) field magnet from permanent magnets.
+In this theis, reference is made exclusively to the passive shimming process, as this project is to be used in the future to construct a low-field magnet (+mri) from permanent magnets and to try to simplify the passive shimming process by means of various software optimizations.

 ## State of the Art